Hareth-Ahmad/ScannarAI-main/README.md

-Scannarai using vit for classification deepfake frome huggingface noiseprint for forgrey detectioon
+Scannarai using vit for classification deepfake from huggingface noiseprint for forgrey detectioon